mr7brown/agb.github.io/pages/mydoc/mydoc_fb_deployment.md

   * VIO DE
   * Events DE
   * RSE PM
-  * Any additional partners with an @fb e-mail that should have visibility on project questions
+  * Any additional partners with an @fb email that should have visibility on project questions
-* Schedule pre-FDOB meeting(s) with EUIT teams to ensure that the equipment delivery is on schedule
+* Schedule pre-FDOB meeting(s) with EUIT teams to ensure that the equipment delivery is on schedule.

 ## Confirming network live date is on schedule